 You will need to set up a contract to protect you and your property when using a guaranteed rent scheme which could incur an additional cost for legal fees.

 When you enter into a contract for a guaranteed rent scheme, it can last for anywhere between 3 to 10 years.
 This means that you have little say in what goes on in your property for that length of time, including any renovations in your property.

 Insurance can be difficult when it comes to a guaranteed rent scheme.
-It may seem unclear as to who is responsible for the residential landlord insurance at the property.
+It may seem unclear as to who is responsible for the at the property.
 Some insurers have restrictions on a guaranteed rent scheme, so make sure you check with your insurer when considering a rent-to-rent scheme.

 Even if a guaranteed rent scheme sounds perfect for you, your property may not be.
 Factors such as location or size can make it difficult for your third party ‘tenant’ to attract sub-tenants.
 This could potentially lead to an undesirable sub-tenant as the third party desperately tries to fill the vacancy.

 If you want to use your property for a rent-to-rent scheme, make sure that you do the following before making such a big decision.